bipassed/bipassed-addons/README.md

 **Rapeshroom:** New drug made from 10 humpshroom and 1 neutroamine.
 Induces a near-constant random rape mental break for about a day.
 Why you would ever use this outside of religious or lore reasons is beyond me.

 **Recording Porn:** New apparel made at a machining table.
 Equip it and have sex to record porn!
 Drops porn USB sticks that can be sold to pretty much any trader.
 If **Sexperience** is active, the quality of the porn relies on the sex skill.
 Otherwise, it relies on social.
+**NOTE:** Currently broken, drops more than it should and I don't know why.

 **Hyposexual:** New trait.
 Reduces sex drive to 0%.